Content Addressable Memory Without Catastrophic Forgetting by Heteroassociation with a Fixed Scaffold: Continuous Patterns

-\textbf{Fashion MNIST dataset}: To evaluate the performance of MESH on realistic images, we considered the toy problem of image storage from the Fashion MNIST dataset \cite{xiao2017fashion}.
-As the primary comparative model in this setting, we will consider an equivalent overparameterized autoencoder (Fig. \ref{fig:schematics}c) with the same number of nodes and synapses in each layer.
-Since the images themselves have large pattern-pattern correlations, we found it beneficial for both MESH and the autoencoder to compress the dataset to extract lower-dimensional feature representations of the images through a separate large autoencoder (details in Sec. \ref{sec:fahion_mnist}).
-This large autoencoder was trained on all classes in the dataset except the ``shirts'' class.
-The encoder was then used to extract features of the ``shirts'' class which were used as the set of patterns to be stored in the MESH network and the overparameterized autoencoder.
-Fig. \ref{fig:applications}b shows the mean-subtracted overlap between recovered and stored patterns --- MESH continues to show a continuum, whereas the overparameterized autoencoder has a memory cliff at a very small number of patterns.
+\textbf{Fashion MNIST Dataset}: To evaluate MESH on realistic images, we considered the toy problem of image storage from the Fashion MNIST dataset \cite{xiao2017fashion}.
+As the comparative model in this setting, we consider an equivalent tail-biting overparameterized autoencoder (Fig.~\ref{fig:applications}a, bottom) with the same number of nodes and synapses in each layer.
+MESH is an instance of this autoencoder with constrained label and hidden layer activations (Fig.~\ref{fig:applications}a, top), and weights trained through one-shot associative learning as opposed to backpropagation.
+Instead of the tail-biting connections, MESH has a $\Top-k$ recurrence on the label layer for the persistence of scaffold states.

-To visualize the memory storage, we pass the recovered patterns through the larger trained decoder to reconstruct the stored images of the shirts (Fig. \ref{fig:applications}c-e).
-Fig. \ref{fig:applications}c shows a few samples of original images as well as images reconstructed directly from the extracted feature representations using the larger trained decoder.
-Fig. \ref{fig:applications}d shows the images reconstructed through the decoder by using the feature representations recovered from MESH for varying numbers of stored patterns.
+Since the images themselves have large pattern-pattern correlations, we found it beneficial for both MESH and the autoencoder to compress the dataset through a separate large autoencoder (details in Appendix~\ref{sec:fashion_mnist}).
+To visualize the memory storage, we pass the recovered patterns through the larger trained decoder to reconstruct the stored images of the shirts class (Fig.~\ref{fig:applications}d-f).
+Fig.~\ref{fig:applications}d shows a few samples of original images as well as images reconstructed directly from the compressed feature representations using the larger trained decoder.
+Fig.~\ref{fig:applications}e shows the images reconstructed through the decoder by using the feature representations recovered from MESH for varying numbers of stored patterns.
 When trained on $N_{patts}=N_H=300$ feature patterns, the image is reconstructed perfectly up to the quality of the larger decoder.
 As the number of stored feature patterns is increased ($N_{patts} > N_H$), the quality of image reconstruction gradually degrades.
-While the overparametrized autoencoder, Fig.~\ref{fig:applications}e, also recovered the stored images with high accuracy when training on only 15 patterns, training on a larger number of patterns results in the retrieved images becoming rapidly unrecognizable (corresponding to the memory cliff of Fig.~\ref{fig:applications}b)
+While the overparametrized autoencoder, Fig.~\ref{fig:applications}f, also accurately recovered the stored images when training on only 15 patterns, training on additional patterns results in the retrieved images becoming rapidly unrecognizable (as evident from Fig.~\ref{fig:applications}c,f).